flyteorg/flyte/docs/deployment/configuration/performance.rst

 - When a workflow definition is compiled, the resulting DAG structure is traversed by the controller and the goal is to gracefully transition each task to ``Success``.
 - Task executions are performed by various FlytePlugins; which perform operations on Kubernetes and other remote services as declared in the workflow definition.
 FlytePropeller is only responsible for effectively monitoring and managing these executions.

-In the following sections you will learn how Flyte takes care of the correct and reliable execution of workflows through multiple stages and what strategies you can apply to help the system efficiently handle increasing load.
+In the following sections you will learn how Flyte ensures the correct and reliable execution of workflows through multiple stages, and what strategies you can apply to help the system efficiently handle increasing load.

 Summarized steps of a workflow execution
 ========================================